Guaranteed Nonconvex Factorization Approach for Tensor Train Recovery: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct numerical experiments to evaluate the performance of the RGD algorithm for tensor train sensing and completion.
 In all the experiments, we generate an order-$N$ ground truth tensor $\calX^\star\in\R^{d_1\times\cdots \times d_N}$ in TT format with ranks $\vr = (r_1,\dots, r_{N-1})$ by first generating a random Gaussian tensor with i.i.d. entries from the normal distribution, and then using the sequential SVD algorithm to obtain a TT format tensor, which is finally normalized to unit Frobenius norm, i.e., $\|\calX^\star\|_F=1$.
 To simplify the selection of parameters, we set $d=d_1=\cdots=d_N$ and $r=r_1=\cdots = r_{N-1}$.
 For the RGD algorithm in \eqref{updating equation of Riemannian gradient descent algorithm in the tensor sensing 1} and \eqref{updating equation of Riemannian gradient descent algorithm in the tensor sensing 2}, we set $\mu = 0.5$ to compute factors.
+To avoid the high computational complexity associated with $\ol {\sigma}^2(\calX^\star)$, we replace it with $\|\calX^\star\|_F^2$ in the RGD.
 For each experimental setting, we conduct 20 Monte Carlo trials and then take the average over the 20 trials to report the results.